Chess as a Testbed for Language Model State Tracking: Results

 We experiment with the recently proposed Reformer~\cite{kitaev2020reformer} and Performer~\cite{choromanski2021rethinking} architectures.
-Reformer replaces the ``full attention" with attention based on locality-sensitive hashing, while Performer approximates the ``full attention" with random features (for details see Appendix~\ref{sec:hyperparams})) \footnote{In practice, these models often use a combination of the proposed approximate global attention and simple local attention.}.
+Reformer replaces the ``full attention" with attention based on locality-sensitive hashing, while Performer approximates the ``full attention" with random features.\footnote{In practice, these models often use a combination of the proposed approximate global attention and simple local attention (for details see Appendix~\ref{sec:hyperparams}).}

 The results, in Table~\ref{tab:results-ending-window}, suggest that the Performer generally outperforms the Reformer, except in the small dataset-setting.
 Furthermore, we find that neither of these architectures significantly outperforms the GPT2 $(w = 50)$ baseline, except for Performer in the medium-sized data setting.
 These models do, however, typically outperform the LSTM models.
-These results demonstrate the challenge of modeling chess with a partial attention.
+These results demonstrate the challenge of modeling chess with an approximate attention.
 We hope that future work will use this task as a way of benchmarking more efficient transformer architectures.